AMPSSIE/ampssie.github.io/docs/docs/TutorialProblems/Tutorial_2.md

 ### Problem summary

 The aim is to introduce the set-up and modelling of soil-structure interaction problems.
-The problem is a deformable cube compressed by a rigid cube; although simple, it is essential as it validates the contact formulation by confirming that the contact overlap stays small and the resulting vertical stress field is uniform throughout the cube and matches the analytical Hencky solution
+The problem is a deformable cube compressed by a rigid cube; although simple, it is essential as it validates the contact formulation by confirming that the contact overlap stays small and the resulting vertical stress field is uniform throughout the cube and matches the analytical Hencky solution for the Cauchy stress in the vertical direction

 $$
 \sigma_{zz} = E \ln\!\left(\frac{L}{L_0}\right) \frac{L_0}{L} = \frac{10^6}{0.75} \ln(0.75) \approx -3.84 \times 10^5 \text{ Pa},